input-output-hk/cardano-byron-cli/USAGE.md

 ### Local blockchains

 This is the foundation on which the **CLI** is based on.
 You need to have a local copy of the blockchain you are working with.
-You can have has many local copy of any of the cardano blockchain (`mainnet`, `testnet` or `staging`).
+You can have many local copies of any of the cardano blockchains (`mainnet`, `testnet` or `staging`).

 The storage of the blockchain has been done in an efficient way.
 Utilising less disk space than other of the cardano tooling yet.

-To list all the local blockchain, simply use the following command:
+To list all the local blockchains, simply use the following command:

 ```
 cardano-cli blockchain list